 There’s often a bit of confusion about what exactly is the difference between getting your Foxtel directly from Foxtel or getting it through Telstra as “Foxtel From Telstra”.
 The big difference is convenience – after all, you’re getting connected to a pay TV platform that isn’t just about watching live TV via satellite.
 Your Foxtel service comes with a bunch of extras that make it a truly immersive experience.

-There’s the comprehensive On Demand service, available both on the iQ4 box and via apps for your mobile devices, which lets you stream the latest movies with FoxFlicks, binge entire TV seasons with Fox Showcase or live-stream premium sport, wherever you are.
+There’s the comprehensive On Demand service, available both on the iQ4 box and via apps for your mobile devices, which lets you stream the latest movies, binge entire TV seasons (including the entire HBO library) or live-stream premium sport, wherever you are.
 It makes sense to pair your Foxtel with a fast broadband service and save money in the process.

-That’s where Foxtel From Telstra really shines – you can get yourself a bundle that pulls together Foxtel with the premium Sports HD package and unlimited broadband for only $139 a month – meaning you can stream all you like without worrying about limits (while it’s no longer sold as a stand-alone bundle, you can get the Sports HD pack and 50 Mbps unlimited-data broadband for that price – a better deal than the bundle used to be!)
-If you’d prefer to have access to the very latest in big-screen entertainment, you can get the Platinum HD bundle for $209 a month, again buying them separately.
+That’s where Foxtel From Telstra really shines – you can get yourself a bundle that brings together Foxtel with the premium Sports HD package and unlimited broadband for only $130 a month – meaning you can stream all you like without worrying about limits (while it’s no longer sold as a stand-alone bundle, you can get the Sports HD pack and 50 Mbps unlimited-data broadband for that price – a better deal than the bundle used to be!)
+If you’d prefer to have access to the very latest in big-screen entertainment, you can get the Movies HD pack and unlimited broadband for $130 a month, again buying them separately.
 And it all gets pulled together on the one convenient bill – which you can also add a Telstra mobile service to if you like.
 Having everything on the same Telstra bill is really convenient and versatile; if you subscribe to the hugely popular sports streaming service Kayo, for example, you can bundle that onto your Telstra bill as well – and get the latest Telstra TV 3 box to stream it with on your bill as well for only $9/month.
 You also get access to Telstra’s superb customer service.

 Let’s take a look at what’s on offer from each at the moment.

-An easier option is to bundle all your Telstra communications and entertainment needs into the one package.
-That’s where Foxtel From Telstra’s bundles come in; for $139 per month on a 24-month plan, you get the full package.
-Unlimited-data broadband via NBN, Cable or ADSL, the latest Telstra smart modem with 4G backup, and of course the Foxtel iQ4 box included, as well as Foxtel with the Sports HD pack and access to the new 4K channel.
+Another value option is to bundle all your Telstra communications and entertainment needs into the one package.
+That’s where Foxtel From Telstra’s bundles come in; for $130 per month ($140 after the first 6 months), you get unlimited-data broadband via NBN, the latest Telstra smart modem with 4G backup, the Foxtel iQ4 box, and Foxtel with either the Sports HD pack or Movies HD pack and access to the new 4K channels.
 If you’re looking for a “connect everything” plan then this one’s the bundle for you (even though you’ll need to add packages for additional channels on top of that monthly price, it still works out to be an amazingly good value deal – and if you don’t want any of the extra channel packs, you’re set!).
 You also get a home phone line with unlimited calls to anywhere in Australia – including to mobile numbers.

 Sport on Foxtel Vs Foxtel From Telstra